-Author has written 67 stories for Harry Potter, Lord of the Rings, Twilight, Hobbit, 10th Kingdom, and Silmarillion.
+Author has written 30 stories for Lord of the Rings, Hobbit, 10th Kingdom, and Silmarillion.

 I'm Scottish (NOT British) and have been a member here for a while but only recently started writing fanfiction.

 J.R.R.
 Tolkien, from Silmarillion (which, I confess I was always hesitant to read because I thought it would be too laborious, but I was absolutely hooked from the first page) to LOTR and beyond.